-The 2016 edition of Chambers USA features Doug Alexander, Kevin Dubose, Marcy Hogan Greer, Wallace B. Jefferson, and Roger Townsend in appellate litigation in Texas.
+The 2017 edition of Chambers USA features Doug Alexander, Kevin Dubose, Charles T. Frazier, Marcy Hogan Greer, Wallace B. Jefferson, and Roger Townsend in appellate litigation in Texas.
 ADJT is one of only three firms in Texas recognized in the Chambers USA Spotlight Table for appellate litigation.

-The 2017 edition of Best Lawyers in America lists 10 ADJT lawyers in appellate law: Doug Alexander, LaDawn Conway, Kevin Dubose, Robert Dubose, Charlie Frazier, Marcy Hogan Greer, Wallace B. Jefferson, Dana Livingston, Roger Townsend, and Amy Warr.
+The 2018 edition of Best Lawyers in America lists 10 ADJT lawyers in appellate law: Doug Alexander, LaDawn Conway, Kevin Dubose, Robert Dubose, Charlie Frazier, Marcy Hogan Greer, Wallace B. Jefferson, Dana Livingston, Roger Townsend, and Amy Warr.
 Marcy Hogan Greer is listed in bet-the-company litigation and commercial litigation.
-Best Lawyers also lists Doug Alexander as Austin Appellate Lawyer of the Year and Roger Townsend as Houston Appellate Lawyer of the Year.

 The Travis County Women Lawyers Association honored two ADJT attorneys in 2015.
 Marcy Greer received the Appellate Litigation Award, and Amy Warr received the Pro Bono Award.